If your website isn’t using trust badges to give new visitors confidence in your business, you’re missing out in a big way.

 Before we get started, let’s quickly remember the purpose of a trust badge.
 It boosts your credibility and inspires confidence in your new visitors.

 In other words, it’s an icon, logo, or badge that helps visitors trust your site more.
-As we’ll see, this is accomplished through an offer (like free shipping) or using 3rd party brands to borrow credibility.
+As we’ll see, this is accomplished through an offer (like free shipping) or using third-party endorsements to borrow credibility.

 Why the disclaimer?
 Because as we’re about to see, there are many types of trust badges beyond what we’ve covered so far.
 You may already have a few embedded on your site without knowing it!